mionova/100DaysOfCode-Challenge/README.md

 **Date**: September 1, 2021

-**Today's JavaScript Progress**: Added buttons and did a few more refinements to the Rock, Paper, Scissors game.
-One day I will need to make this responsive.
+**Today's JavaScript Progress**: Added buttons and completed a few more refinements to the Rock, Paper, Scissors game.
+One day I hope to come back to the project and make it responsive.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-095)
 &nbsp;